Cyborgscode/Personal-Voice-Assistent/README.txt

 BUT REMEMBER, all additional keywords need to be removed in the cmd section to they end up as parts of the searchterm!

 There are some commands that have optional parameters.
 The easiest way to spot them is to check the source OR to search for the keyword in conjunction with the "text:" definition ( i.e. PLAYMUSIC -> PLAYMUSICRANDOM )

+A third cmd, "ADDTITLES" adds a number of randomly selected songs to the playlist.

 {TERM} mandatory infos needed to perform task
 [TYPE] i.e. optional info i.e. number type like cellphone, work or home